samir-gandhi/pipeline-example-application/README.md

 To be successful in recreating the use cases supported by this pipeline, there are initial steps that should be completed prior to configuring this repository:

-- Completion of all pre-requisites and confiuration steps leading to [Feature Development](https://github.com/pingidentity/pipeline-example-platform?tab=readme-ov-file#feature-development) in the example-pipeline-platform.
+- Completion of all pre-requisites and confiuration steps leading to [Feature Development](https://github.com/pingidentity/pipeline-example-platform?tab=readme-ov-file#feature-development) from the example-pipeline-platform repository.
 - [Docker](https://docs.docker.com/engine/install/) - used to deploy a local sample application.

 <!-- TODO - Review Required Permissions-->